-Sheila A. Hopkins, Director Nominee, has been nominated to serve as a director commencing in August 2015.
-Ms. Hopkins served as Executive Vice President and President, Global Vision Care for Bausch + Lomb, a healthcare company, from September 2011 until her retirement in August 2013.
-Before that, she spent 14-years at Colgate-Palmolive, a consumer products company, where she held several senior management positions including Vice President and General Manager, Personal Care, and Vice President, Global Business Development from September 1997 to August 2011.
+Sheila A. Hopkins, Director, has served as a director since August 2015.
+Ms. Hopkins served as Executive Vice President of Bausch + Lomb, a healthcare company, and President, Global Vision Care for Bausch + Lomb from September 2011 until her retirement in August 2013.
+Before that, she spent 14 years at Colgate-Palmolive, a consumer products company, where she held several senior management positions including Vice President and General Manager, Personal Care, and Vice President, Global Business Development from September 1997 to August 2011.
 Prior to that, she held significant marketing and sales positions at Procter & Gamble, American Cyanamid and Tambrands.
 Ms. Hopkins earned a B.A. in History from Wellesley College.
 Ms. Hopkins served on the Board of Directors of Warnaco Inc., a leading apparel company, from 2003 to 2013.
 She has also served on the Board of the Consumer Healthcare Products Association.

-- · Leadership and Strategic Experience Served as Executive Vice President and President of Global Vision Care for Bausch + Lomb; served as Vice President and General Manager, Personal Care for Colgate-Palmolive. - · Consumer Products and Marketing Experience Served as Executive Vice President and President of Global Vision Care for Bausch + Lomb; served as Vice President and General Manager, Personal Care and Vice President, Global Business Development for Colgate-Palmolive
+- · Leadership Experience Served as Executive Vice President of Bausch + Lomb and President of Global Vision Care for Bausch + Lomb; served as Vice President and General Manager, Personal Care for Colgate-Palmolive - · Consumer Products and Marketing Experience Served as Executive Vice President of Bausch + Lomb and President of Global Vision Care for Bausch + Lomb; 14 years of experience at Colgate-Palmolive, including as Vice President and General Manager, Personal Care and Vice President, Global Business Development for Colgate-Palmolive

-James M. Jenness, Director, has served as director since May 2015.
+James M. Jenness, Director, has served as a director since May 2015.
 Mr. Jenness served as Chairman of the Board of Kellogg Company, a producer of cereal and convenience foods, from February 2005 to June 2014, and as Chief Executive Officer of Kellogg Company from 2004 to 2006.
 He has served as a director of Kellogg Company since 2000 and as a director of Kimberly-Clark Corporation, a producer of personal care products, since 2007.
 His background also includes serving as Chief Executive Officer of Integrated Merchandising Systems, LLC, a retail promotion and merchandising company, and a 22 year career with Leo Burnett Company, Inc., a global advertising agency, where he last served as Vice Chairman and Chief Operating Officer.

-- · Leadership Experience Served as Chief Executive Officer of Kellogg Company; served as Chief Executive Officer of Integrated Merchandising Systems - Marketing Experience Served as Chief Executive Officer of Kellogg Company; served as Chief Executive Officer of Integrated Merchandising Systems, LLC, 22 years of advertising experience with Leo Burnett Company, Inc. where he served in positions of increasing responsibility, including Vice Chairman and Chief Operating Officer
+- · Leadership Experience Served as Chief Executive Officer of Kellogg Company; served as Chief Executive Officer of Integrated Merchandising Systems - · Marketing Experience Served as Chief Executive Officer of Kellogg Company; served as Chief Executive Officer of Integrated Merchandising Systems, LLC; 22 years of advertising experience with Leo Burnett Company, Inc.